Schedule Your Audition Now

 The University of Mary awards tens of thousands of dollars in music scholarships to incoming freshman and transfer students each year.
 Awards are based on musical talent and your potential contribution to the Music Department.
 Whether you are a music major or a music participant (majoring in another areas but performing in band, choir, or string ensemble), your scholarship can be stacked with most academic awards and is renewable for up to four years.
 Typical amounts range from $800 to $3,500 per year.

-We encourage you to schedule your audition (fill out form at bottom of this page) in conjunction with a U-Mary event so you can see us in action, experience a rehearsal or performance, attend a music class, and take a free lesson with one of our faculty members.
-We hold auditions on the first weekend of December (Christmas at Mary), the last weekend of January (Jazz Festival), and on President’s Day.
+We encourage you to schedule your audition in conjunction with a University of Mary event so you can see us in action, experience a rehearsal or performance, attend a music class, and take a free lesson with one of our faculty members.
+We hold live auditions the last weekend in January during Jazz Festival and on Presidents Day.
 If you are not able to attend one of these dates, contact us at [email protected] to schedule an audition at your convenience.
 If you live more than 250 miles from campus, you may submit a video audition.
-Deadline for primary consideration is February 20.
+Deadline for scholarship consideration is May 1, 2021.

 Scholarship Audition Recommendations

 Your music scholarship audition should demonstrate your performance range: two classical solo pieces in contrasting styles with the option of a third piece in jazz, popular, or Broadway style.
 Demonstrate your technical and musical levels that show promise of successful college-level study, including tone quality, technique, and musicianship.

 Instrumentalists prepare two-octave major scales and a full-range chromatic scale.
 If you play more than one instrument, prepare two solo pieces on your primary instrument and one on your secondary instrument(s).
 Percussionists prepare an audition consisting of snare drum, mallets, and timpani; drumset and world percussion (congas, steel pan) are optional.
 An accompanist is not required for instrumental auditions.